tatumio/tatum-php/docs/Api/CustomerApi.md

 <h4>2 credits per API call.</h4>

-<p>Disabled customer cannot perform end-user operations, such as create new accounts or send transactions.
+Disabled customer cannot perform end-user operations, such as create new accounts or send transactions.
 Available balance on all accounts is set to 0.
-Account balance will stay untouched.</p>
+Account balance will stay untouched.

 ### Example